gardener/landscaper/docs/guided-tour/subinstallations/subinst-templates/README.md

 # Component References

-In this example we describe how sub installations could be created in a more flexible way using templating.
-Therefore, we present a root installation with an import data mapping `numofsubinsts` containing an integer value, which creates as many sub installations as defined by the current value of `numofsubinsts`.
-Every sub installation creates one deploy item which deploys one config map.
+In this example we describe how sub installations could be created in a more dynamic way using templating, e.g. depending on some input values.
+Therefore, we present a root installation with an import data mapping `numofsubinsts` containing an integer value, which creates as many sub installations as defined by the value of `numofsubinsts`.
+Every sub installation is quite simple and creates one deploy item which deploys one config map.

-The list of components in the [component-constructor.yaml](commands/component-constructor.yaml) has now two items:
+The list of components in the [component-constructor.yaml](commands/component-constructor.yaml) has two items:

 - component `github.com/gardener/landscaper-examples/guided-tour/subinst-templates/root`, version `1.0.0`,
   with the blueprint of the root installation as resource.
 - component `github.com/gardener/landscaper-examples/guided-tour/subinst-templates/sub`, version `1.0.0`,
   with the blueprint of the sub installation as resource.

-Moreover, the first component version has a component reference to the second:
+The first component version has a component reference to the second:

 ```yaml
 componentReferences: